layereight/MFRC522-trigger/README.md

 # MFRC522-trigger

 * trigger arbitrary action when the MFRC522 detects an NFC tag
+* supported actions are
-* currently only supports curling a URL
+  * curling a URL
+  * executing a command line
 * based on [pirc522](https://github.com/ondryaso/pi-rc522) which is based on the famous [MFRC522-python](https://github.com/mxgxw/MFRC522-python)